Product Development Process: How to develop a product in 6 stages

 Critical Path Method: how it influences the project management process

 Working on a project requires a lot of technology that helps you succeed with your results.
 One of the necessary techniques is the critical path method which allows you to visualize your project roadmap and prioritize the essential tasks that need to be done.
+It is part and parcel of different project management strategies.

 This blog will deeply analyze how this critical path method can help you manage your task dependencies, timeframes, and teamwork.